Family Service at 9.30am, followed by coffee, soft drinks and biscuits (Please note there will be no Family Service in August)

 Choral Evensong at 6.30pm

 Evensong is sung at St Mary's on Wednesdays and Fridays during school term time at 5.30pm.
-There is a Holy Communion Service (said) every Sunday at 8.00am, and every Wednesday at 10.00am, followed by coffee, soft drinks and biscuits.
+There is a service of Holy Communion (said) every Sunday at 8.00am, and Wednesday at 10.00am.
 Please note that service times may change; check with the Church Newsletter

 Click on the tabs below to view essential information about the ceremonies available at St Mary's.